KB-AB82 rev 2

 -- ---------------------------------------------------------------------------

--- DATA LOSS NOTICE: dropping authority column removes 76 NULL values
+-- DATA LOSS NOTICE: dropping authority removes 76 NULL values

--- (sandbox is intentionally NOT backfilled; no real data is being lost).
+-- no real data is being lost).
+DROP COLUMN also discards the DDL r2 Step 7

 -- Dropping format_version removes 76 'canonical-address-v1' DEFAULT values